rcgsheffield/urban_flows/awesome/README.md

 This is a bridge used to put data and metadata from the Urban Flows Observatory into the [Awesome web portal](http://portal.sheffield.ac.uk/) via its API (see [Awesome Portal API Docs](https://ufapidocs.clients.builtonawesomeness.co.uk/)).

+# Requirements

+A relatively modern Linux operating system (such as Ubuntu 18.04 LTS and Python 3.6).

 # Installation

 Use `install.sh` to copy the relevant files: